PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ## Naming a device

-If you have multiple devices, we recommend manually naming them before you connect them to the network and Pelion Device Management.
-You can use the `hostname` command over your device's serial port.
+If you have multiple devices, we recommend manually naming them before you connect them to the network and Pelion Device Management:

+1. Use the `hostname` command over your device's serial port: `hostname <new-hostname>`
+1. Reboot your device or restart avahi-daemon: `systemctl restart avahi-daemon`.
+This makes the change visible to MBL CLI.

 ## Setting up an Ethernet connection